 I hope you liked the demo tutorial, please subscribe to our youtube channel.

-We have now learned how to enable the backup in DigitalOcean cloud, next we are going to see how to keep Ubuntu Cloud server up to date.
+We have now learned how to enable the backup in DigitalOcean cloud, next we are going to see how to keep and maintain Ubuntu Cloud server up to date.

 If you've any thoughts on Enable Weekly DO Droplet Backups and Create Snapshot Image, then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!